ahmadrosid/faker-cli/README.md

 ## Example

-You can use this with nodejs to seed you database.
+You can use this with nodejs to seed your database.
 ```js
 const child = require('child_process');
 ...